Modern Public Administration Paradigms

 4. Ensured 3Es (Economy, Efficiency & Effectiveness)

 5. Government activities should be formed market-oriented.
-Public administration is not only dealt with bureaucratic complexity but flexibility also.
+Public administration not only dealt with bureaucratic complexity but flexibility also.

 6. Government activities should be adequate.

-Reinventing Government:
+Reinventing Government

-David Osborne & Ted Gaebler are the father of Reinventing Government.
+David Osborne & Ted Gaebler are the fathers of Reinventing Government.
 This concept was coded in their book Reinventing Government – How the Entrepreneurial Spirit is Transforming the Public Sector.
 There are included the 10 (ten) principles, which are most important in Reinventing Government.
 Such as:-

 1. Catalytic government: Steering rather than rowing